 In his or her first venture into long-form fiction or non-fiction filmmaking, rarely does a director with a background in TV commercial production not let the editing get in the way of the story.
 I can't stand to watch my first few corporate-sponsored docs, because I cut them like a TV spot.
-Michael Bay's Armageddon is almost impossible to watch and be engaged by, because he once claimed that not one shot in the film is on the screen more than 2 seconds.
 As editor of Companions to None, I did my best not to get in the way of the story, yet keep it moving as quickly as possible.

-Prior to this project, my general perception of Mexico and Mexicans was unduly influenced by quick round-trip visits to a lively area in Nuevo Laredo during my late teens; a rite of passage of sorts for young gringos growing up in San Antonio, Texas.
 Border towns like Nuevo Laredo, Juarez or Tijuana are hardly representative of Mexico's interior, yet many Americans believe them to be.
-What they do share with the rest of Mexico are the hoards of starving, disease-ridden stray dogs and cats roaming their streets and alleys.
+What they do share with the rest of Mexico are the hordes of starving, disease-ridden stray dogs and cats roaming their streets and alleys.

 Filming in many of Mexico's historically and culturally rich villages and cities, I met and worked with some of the most polite, generous and personable men and women anywhere.
 With few exceptions, the crews I hired in various Mexican cities were competent, hardworking professionals.